datanav/docs/roadmap.rst

 We are looking into how to support durable data as an opt-in payed feature.
 This feature can then be enabled on relevant pipes.

 .. note::
-   :ref:`Durable data <concepts-durable-data>` is now available on all cloud subscriptions.
+   :ref:`Durable data <durable-data>` is now available on all cloud subscriptions.

 Integrated data browsing
 ========================